Misterio77/nix-colors/README.md

 Huge thanks for everyone involved with base16.

 And extra special thanks for my folks at the NixOS Brasil Telegram group, for willing to try this out!

+# Roadmap
+- Add support for base24 (which is backwards compatible with both base16 schemes and templates)
+- Add modules for pre-configured application theming
+- ???